 Free Alignment for Current Instructors

-As soon as you successfully complete the AHA Instructor Certification Program supplied by CPR Training School, you will be ready to begin teaching Trauma Bleeding Control, first aid in Jacksonville, GA..
-As an authorized American Heart Association instructor you can teach;
+As soon as you successfully complete the AHA Instructor Certification Program supplied by CPR Training School, you will be prepared to begin teaching bls certification classes as a certified AHA teacher .

 - Blended Courses and Skills Testing